-Enter the total qualified empowerment zone wages paid or incurred during calendar year 2005.
+Enter the total qualified empowerment zone wages paid or incurred during calendar year 2009.
 The credit must be figured using only the wages that you paid or incurred in the calendar year that ended with or within your tax year.
-For example, if your tax year began on April 1, 2005, and ended on March 31, 2006, you must figure wages based on the calendar year that began on January 1, 2005, and ended on December 31, 2005.
+For example, if your tax year began on April 1, 2009, and ended on March 31, 2010, you must figure wages based on the calendar year that began on January 1, 2009, and ended on December 31, 2009.
 Wages paid after the end of the calendar year may be used only to figure the credit claimed on the following year's tax return.

 Qualified empowerment zone wages are qualified wages paid or incurred by an employer for services performed by an employee while the employee is a qualified empowerment zone employee (defined earlier).
 The maximum wages that may be taken into account for each employee is limited to \$15,000.
-The \$15,000 amount for any employee is reduced by the amount of wages paid or incurred during the calendar year on behalf of that employee that are used in figuring:
+The \$15,000 amount for any employee is reduced by the amount of wages paid or incurred during the calendar year on behalf of that employee that are used in figuring the work opportunity credit (Form 5884).